 (ii) Give two ways in which the design of the study could be improved.
 (2)

-1Use_more_participants
+1_Use more participants

-2. Use a longer training period.
+2 Use a longer training period.

-2 22 3 -

 Both marks gained for MP1 use more participants and MP2 use longer training period.

 Part (a) (ii) Student Response D